Green Caesar: Style

 The actual circumstances of the portrait's creation are unclear.
 Many archaeologists place it in the first century BC, but the majority prefer the first century AD, in the early Imperial period.
-It was probably made in Egypt, since the green slate it is made of derives from Upper Egypt.
-In addition, the engraving of the hair instead of carving it in the round derives from Late Egyptian art, as do the firm, heavy contours of the slate.
+It was probably made in Egypt, since the green greywacke it is made of derives from Upper Egypt.
+In addition, the engraving of the hair instead of carving it in the round derives from Late Egyptian art, as do the firm, heavy contours.

 Provenance

 Presumably the bust was erected in Rome in ancient times and discovered there in the early modern period.
 Subsequently it was taken to France and in 1767 it was acquired by Frederick II of Prussia from the collection of Jean de Jullienne in Paris.
 With other antiquities in the royal possession it was put on display in the Antikensammlung Berlin in the 1820s.
 There the portrait has been displayed since 2010 in the Altes Museum, immediately next to a portrait of Cleopatra.